 More information is included under the topic Early Archdekin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Archdekin family to Ireland

 Some of the Archdekin family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Archdekin family to the New World and Oceana
+Migration of the Archdekin family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Archdekin or a variant listed above were: William Archdeacon who arrived in Maryland in 1741; John Archdeacon in Pennsylvania in 1772; and Dennis Archdeacon in Philadelphia in 1851; Kathryn Arch-deacon landed in America in 1704.